VoltDB/voltdb/examples/HOWTOs/RunAnExampleInACluster.md

 VoltDB requires you to initialize a root directory before starting a new cluster.
 If you want to run with no data redundancy (kfactor=0) you do not need a configuration file.

-You can just go to each node and type:
+You can log into each node and run:

 ```bash
 voltdb init --force
 ```

 If you want to run with data redundancy you will need a configuration file that specifies the redundancy.
-It can be as simple as this
+This example configures two copies of all the data (kfactor=1):

 ```xml
 <?xml version="1.0"?>